 Go Upper/Parent Directory

-We can go to upper directory with doble point
+We can go to the upper directory with double point

 .. which means parent directory

 We can work different systems and directories in day to day operation.
 We may not remember the current directory of the shell.
 We can get the current working directory with pwd command.

 We may need to delete a file or folder. rm and rmdir are commands used to delete file and directories.

 $ rmdir output/ rmdir: failed to remove 'output/': Directory not empty